 When dividing property between the spouses, courts exercise discretion as opposed to being guided by a set of rules for property division.
 Even though judges enjoy discretion when dividing property in a divorce, certain factors will be taken into account, including but not limited to the length of the marriage and who of the spouses played a bigger role in acquiring and maintaining the property.
 Infidelity and adultery are usually not considered by courts.

 A judge will also consider the financial condition and needs of each spouse after the divorce, as well as each party’s ability to produce income and afford the cost of living.
-After considering all of the above-mentioned and other factors, property may be divided either equally or unequally.
+After considering all of the above-mentioned and other factors, a property may be divided either equally or unequally.

 Do you have more questions about how Utah courts divide property in a divorce?
 Consult with our best property division lawyers in Utah at the Emy A Cordano, Attorney At Law.
 Call our offices at 801-804-5152 or complete this contact form for a legal consultation.